JordiTurner/TipCalc/README.md

 The following **additional** features are implemented:

 - [X] User can choose a custom tip percentage in settings.
-- [X] User can choose the default tip percentage in settings.
 - [X] User can choose the app's theme to be light or dark.
 - [X] User can enter the number of people to split the tab with.